On the Effectiveness of Sampled Softmax Loss for Item Recommendation: Experiments

-Detailed comparison between SSM loss and competing losses is attached in Appendix~\ref{appendix:discussion_losses}.
-We conduct extensive experiments on four benchmark datasets: Gowalla~\cite{Wang2019Neural,He2020LightGCN}, Yelp2018~\cite{Wang2019Neural,He2020LightGCN}, Amazon-Book~\cite{Wang2019Neural,He2020LightGCN} and Alibaba-iFashion~\cite{Wu2021Self}.
+We conduct experiments on four benchmark datasets: Gowalla~\cite{Wang2019Neural,He2020LightGCN}, Yelp2018~\cite{Wang2019Neural,He2020LightGCN}, Amazon-Book~\cite{Wang2019Neural,He2020LightGCN} and Alibaba-iFashion~\cite{Wu2021Self}.
 Following~\cite{Wang2019Neural,He2020LightGCN}, we use the same 10-core setting for the first three datasets.
 For Alibaba-iFashion, as processed in~\cite{Wu2021Self}, we randomly sample 300k users and collect all their interactions over the fashion outfits.
 The statistics of all four datasets are summarized in Table~\ref{Table:Statistics of the experimented data}.
 We follow the same strategy described in~\cite{Wang2019Neural} to split the interactions into training, validation and test set with a ratio of $7:1:2$.
-For users in the test set, we follow the all-ranking protocol~\cite{Wang2019Neural,He2020LightGCN} to evaluate the top-K recommendation performance and report the average Recall@20 and NDCG@20.
+For users in the test set, we follow the all-ranking protocol~\cite{Wang2019Neural,He2020LightGCN} to evaluate the top-$K$ recommendation performance and report the average Recall@20 and NDCG@20.

-\subsubsection{Hyper-parameter Settings}
+\subsubsection{\textbf{Hyper-parameter Settings}}